lastzero/liquidbytes-blog/content/about/index.md

 ### Skills & Experience

-With 20+ years of experience in the software business, I can effectively help you build high-performance Web applications and master management challenges.
+With 20+ years of experience across all aspects of the industry, I can effectively help you build high-performance Web applications and master management challenges.

 I'm currently [available](/contact/) for freelance projects with a focus on: